IndrajeetPatil/Advanced-R-exercises/_book/Control-flow.md

 #> [1] NA
 ```

-To quote the docs for this function:
+This is also clarified in the docs for this function:

 > A vector of the same length and attributes (including dimensions and `"class"`) as `test` and data values from the values of `yes` or `no`.
 The mode of the answer will be coerced from logical to accommodate first any values taken from yes and then any values taken from `no`.